olooney/oranlooney.com/content/quotes/_index.md

 <br>&mdash;Ken Thompson

+"The only three numbers a programmer should ever care about are zero, one, and infinity."
+<br>&mdash;Willem van der Poel

 "The most important single aspect of software development is to be clear about what you are trying to build."
 <br>&mdash;Bjarne Stroustrup